hashicorp/vault/website/source/docs/concepts/pgp-gpg-keybase.html.md

 $ gpg --export 348FFC4C | base64 > seth.asc
 ```

-These key files must exist on disk in base64 or binary.
-Once saved to disk, the
+These key files must exist on disk in base64 (the "standard" base64 character set,
+without ASCII armoring) or binary.
+Once saved to disk, the path to these files
-path to these files can be specified as an argument to the `-pgp-keys` flag.
+can be specified as an argument to the `-pgp-keys` flag.

 ```
 $ vault init -key-shares=3 -key-threshold=2 \